marceelrf/tidyspec/README.md

 - **Transformation**: Convert data from absorbance to transmittance (`spec_abs2trans`) & from transmittance to absorbance (`spec_trans2abs`).

 - **Normalize**: Normalize the data to range 0-1 (`spec_norm_01`),
   normalize between a custom range (`spec_norm_minmax`), or normalize to have a standard deviation of one (`spec_norm_var`).

 - **Baseline correction**: Correct the baseline using the the *rolling ball* algorithm (`spec_blc_rollingBall`).
 The function `spec_bl` return the baseline vectors (`spec_bl_rollingBall`).

 - **Smooth correction**: Smooth the data using the average window (`spec_smooth_avg`) or using the Savitzky-Golay algorithm (`spec_smooth_sga`).

 - **Derivative**: Create differential data from the spectra (`spec_diff`).

 - **Preview**: Preview your data while applying changes statically (`spec_smartplot`) or interactively (`spec_smartplotly`).

+- **Import/Export**: This family functions will be created in the next moment.

 ## Example